Eames Insights: Embracing the transformation era

 Our purpose is clear: we create opportunities for businesses and people to succeed.
 Those opportunities are only possible if we hold true to our values and drive the business forward with diversity and inclusion at our core.
 With Recite Me accessibility technology now available on our website, visitors are able to customise their online experience in a way that best suits their individual needs.
 Having secured a Bronze accreditation with Clear Assured in January 2022, this is another step forward in our equality, diversity and inclusion efforts.
 It is estimated that 20% of people have a disability that can prevent them from reading and understanding online content.
 Those who are most susceptible to access barriers are those who struggle with decreased vision, learning difficulties, literacy, language/linguistic problems, attention disorders and physical disabilities.
 Recite Me accessibility software implemented on our website provides users with the opportunity to customise their online experience.
 The toolbar includes screen reading functionality, multiple reading aids, an on-demand live translation feature that boasts over 100 languages, including 35 texts to speech and styling options.
 This includes changes to the font size, type, and colour.
 To access the assistive toolbar on the Eames Consulting website, click the circular red accessibility icon at the bottom right of the website. --- Recite Me functionality is also available on our brand sites: Eames Group, Eames Partnership and ECMS.
 For more information on Recite Me, please visit their website here.
 For information on our partnership with Recite me please contact Sarah Roebuck, marketing director.

-Inside the Auditorium Podcast: Sandro Boeri [Episode 2]
+Inside the Auditorium Podcast: Sandy Balasubramanian

 By Hazel Rowe